 West Caicos is an uninhabited island with a large lake – Lake Catherine – located in its central part.
-Lake is protected natural area, with many wading birds, flamingos and ducks living in it.
+Lake is a protected natural area, with many wading birds, flamingos and ducks living in it.

 This shallow (1 – 2 m) saltwater lake is connected to the depths of the nearby sea.
 As the tides in the sea rise up and down, level of the water in the lake also rises up and down – with some delay.